joeyhage/homebridge-alexa-smarthome/README.md

 ## Long-term support

 Please consider supporting the development of this plugin by sponsoring me.
 Sponsorship will encourage me to continue improving this plugin, support more devices, adapt to changes in the Alexa API, and fuel my late-night coding sessions. :coffee:

+## Disclaimer

+- I am not affiliated with Amazon nor any of the device brands and this plugin is a personal project that I maintain in my free time
+- Use this plugin entirely at your own risk
+- Please see license for more information